Hager-Essam/Hager-Essam/README.md

 🔗 https://learnnova.tryasp.net/

-A full-featured e-learning platform built with a scalable architecture.
+A full-featured e-learning platform designed to deliver and manage online courses with a scalable, role-based system.

 ✨ Key Features: